 The Council as acquiring authority is seeking to compulsory purchase the Order Land under section 226(1)(a) of the 1990 Act and acquire rights under section 13 Local Government (Miscellaneous Provisions) Act 1976.

 Section 1 of the CPO Guidance indicates that any programme of land assembly will need to be set within a clear strategic framework and that this will be particularly important when demonstrating the justification for acquiring land compulsorily under section 226(1)(a).
 Notwithstanding the existence of a valid planning permission, the CPO Guidance still considers compliance with the statutory development plan.
-A copy of the CPO Guidance is at CDXX.
+A copy of the CPO Guidance is at CDC.2.

 The CPO Guidance at Section 1: “advice on Section 226 of the Town and Country Planning Act 1990,” states that the strategic framework will need to be founded on an appropriate evidence base, and to have been made subject to consultation processes (paragraph 107).
 The same section of the CPO Guidance goes on to state that the planning framework providing the justification for a CPO should be as detailed as possible in order to demonstrate that there are no planning or other impediments to the implementation of the Scheme.